Ikuze/jenkins-dynamic-inventory/README.md

 ###### jenkins_user (str)

-	Username that will be used to query the nodes connected to our jenkins.
+	The username that will be used to query the nodes connected to our jenkins.
     You can omit this user if your computers can be seen by anonymous.

 ###### jenkins_pass (str)